-Let us now proceed to discuss \eqref{EqIntroDeTurck} in the case of interest in the present paper.
-The key advances in understanding hyperbolic equations globally on a background like Kerr--de~Sitter space were the paper \cite{VasyMicroKerrdS} by the second author, where microlocal tools, extending the framework of Melrose's b-pseudodifferential operators, were introduced and used to provide a Fredholm framework for global non-elliptic analysis; for waves on Kerr--de~Sitter spacetimes, this uses the microlocal analysis at the trapped set of Wunsch--Zworski \cite{WunschZworskiNormHypResolvent} and Dyatlov \cite{DyatlovSpectralGaps}.
-In the paper \cite{HintzVasySemilinear}, the techniques of \cite{VasyMicroKerrdS} were further extended and shown to apply to semi-linear equations; in \cite{HintzQuasilinearDS}, the techniques were extended to quasilinear equations, in the context of de~Sitter-like spaces, by introducing operators with non-smooth (high regularity b-Sobolev) coefficients, and in \cite{HintzVasyQuasilinearKdS} the additional difficulty of trapping in Kerr--de~Sitter space was overcome by Nash--Moser iteration based techniques, using the simple formulation of the Nash--Moser iteration scheme given by Saint-Raymond \cite{SaintRaymondNashMoser}.
-The result of this series of papers is that one can globally solve PDEs which are principally wave equations, with the metric depending on the unknown function (or section of a vector bundle) in function spaces where the a priori form of the metric is decay to a member of the Kerr--de~Sitter family (or a stationary perturbation thereof), provided two conditions hold for the linearized operator $L$: one on the subprincipal symbol of $L$ at the trapped set, and the other on the a priori finitely many resonances of $L$ in the closed upper half plane corresponding to non-decaying modes for the linearized equation which have a fixed (complex) frequency $\sigma$ in time with $\Im\sigma\geq 0$, i.e.\ which are equal to $e^{-i\sigma t_*}$ times a function of the spatial variables only; the linearization here is at the solution whose stability we are interested in, and we explain these notions below.
-Now, for the DeTurck-gauged Einstein equation \eqref{EqIntroDeTurck}, the symbolic condition at the trapped set holds, but the second condition on resonances \emph{does not}; that is, non-decaying ($\Im\sigma\geq 0$) and even exponentially growing modes ($\Im\sigma>0$) exist.
+Now, for the DeTurck-gauged Einstein equation \eqref{EqIntroDeTurck}, where the unknown function is the metric $g$ itself, the condition~\eqref{ItIntroCondTrapped} at the trapped set holds, but the condition~\eqref{ItIntroCondRes} on resonances \emph{does not}.
+That is, non-decaying ($\Im\sigma\geq 0$) and even exponentially growing modes ($\Im\sigma>0$) exist.